 I write about the fascinating, bizarre, and exciting science that comes fresh out of the lab every day.

 As a freelance writer, I focus on stories relating to health and science—the weirder the better—with a special interest in the brain.
-I've written about extreme measures to stop the aging process, electrically shocking the brain to improve memory, what eating the hottest chili pepper on earth does to your body, finding treatments for incurable diseases using CRISPR and stem cells, and diagnosing mental illness with an app.
-My work has been featured in The Atlantic, The Guardian, Fast Company, Scientific American, Vice, Discover, Lifehacker, and Undark, among other outlets.
-I got my start writing through my blog, Brain Study, and the Nature Education blog Mind Read.
+I've written about extreme measures to stop the aging process, electrically shocking the brain to improve memory, what eating the hottest chili pepper on earth does to your body, finding treatments for incurable diseases using CRISPR and stem cells, and using neuroscience to predict the next NBA champions.
+My work has been featured in The Atlantic, The Guardian, Scientific American, Vice, Fast Company, Popular Science, Discover, Medium, and Undark.

 I also help universities and research organizations tell their stories of scientific discovery, the realities of lab life, and the personalities who make the magic happen.
-For several years, I worked as the communications and media relations specialist at the Gladstone Institutes, translating and promoting basic life science research to the public.
+For several years, I worked at the Gladstone Institutes and the University of California, San Francisco, translating and promoting life science research to the public.

 At What Age Does Our Ability to Learn a New Language Like a Native Speaker Disappear?